szedlakmate/truss-model-updating/README.md

 Turning on simulation opens the backup file and loads the measurement stream.
 This can be done in two different ways:
 * fast-forward (default): processing the data as fast as possible
 * realistic-mode: each measurement is given to the program in a scheduled way, using the timestamps.

+ ***See [this program](https://github.com/szedlakmate/arduino-ultrasound-distance-measurement) created as part of the project.